 Setting up the collection

 There are two ways to perform CRUD (create, read, update, and delete) operation on entries in a collection of a database:

 Using the Databases by Quickwork connector

-Go to your Quickwork account, click the Tools menu and select Databases from the drop-down menu.
+Go to your Quickwork account, click the Tools menu, and select Databases.
 The Databases window will show all the collections you have created:

 If you are yet to create, your Databases window would be a blank screen.
 Click the Create a new collection button.
 A new collection will be created with a default table name and two default columns.
 Click the edit icon to rename the table name as per your choice.
 Click the Edit collection button to add/remove the columns.
 Refer to the following GIF to understand the complete flow: